delameter/pytermor/docs/pages/guide-lo/xterm-index-details.rst

 The approximation algorithm was explicitly made to ignore these colors because otherwise the results of transforming `RGB` values into e.g. ``Color256``, would be unpredictable, in addition to different results for different users, depending on their terminal emulator setup.
-See also: <guide.approximation>.
+See also: <guide.approximators>.

 .. _guide.xterm-256-palette: